← Back to Blog

 Use the t-test when: both groups have 30 or more observations; the outcome is a continuous measurement; and the data are roughly normally distributed, confirmed by histogram and Shapiro-Wilk.
 When its assumptions hold, the t-test has slightly more statistical power: it is better at detecting a real difference.

-Use Mann-Whitney U when: either group has fewer than 30 observations (standard in single-centre audits, subgroup analyses, and pilot studies); the outcome is ordinal such as a pain score, satisfaction rating, or any Likert item; the data are positively skewed (long tail to the right, as with bilirubin or length of stay); or Shapiro-Wilk rejects normality (p ≤ .05).
+Use Mann-Whitney U when: either group has fewer than 30 observations (standard in single-centre audits, subgroup analyses, and pilot studies); the outcome is ordinal such as a pain score, satisfaction rating, or any Likert item; the data are positively skewed (long tail to the right, as with bilirubin or length of stay); or Shapiro-Wilk rejects normality (P ≤ .05).
 In clinical research, these conditions describe the majority of comparisons you will run.

 Paired data is a separate category.
 If the same patients appear in both groups (pre- and post-operative measurements, left eye and right eye), you need a paired t-test or a Wilcoxon signed-rank test, not the independent-samples versions.
 Applying an independent-samples test to paired data is one of the five misuse categories the audits identified.